Recent Acquisition by AFA of “A very tired child, 2023”

 Kindness is essential in challenging the ingrained orders of capitalism.
 This isn't because capitalism is inherently unkind (though it often is), but because kindness can counteract the competitive nature that underpins capitalism.
 It diffuses the sense of urgency to compete through production and serves as an interruption in the infrastructure that reveals its existence.

-Art, therefore, is not merely a description or observation of this infrastructure as reality; it actively embodies kindness on all levels.
+Art and craft, therefore, is not merely a critique or observation of this infrastructure as reality; it can actively embodied kindness on all levels.
 It inspires and functions as a form of therapy through care.
-In terms of production, art involves attention to sustainability and the sharing of work, acknowledging its place within capitalism.
+In terms of production, art involves attention to sustainability and the sharing of work, acknowledging its place within a world obsessed with consumption.
+Infrastructure itself is neither inherently good nor bad; it is a reciprocal structure within our reality.
+Therefore, it's crucial to redirect and interrupt this infrastructure to harness its potential to produce a new reality.

 Competition